 The Medical Information Bureau is one of those perplexing parts of the life insurance application and underwriting process.
 If you have every applied for insurance in the past, chances are you’re already in the MIB database.
 When you apply for life insurance, you’ll authorize the life insurance company to gather specific details about you from specific organizations.
+This happens whether you buy from the best life insurance companies or not.
 The MIB is one of these organizations.
 Your health information is not sent to MIB without your consent.
 Let’s define the MIB and then let’s look at why the MIB is needed.

 Medical Information Bureau